These examples of tourism promotion during a pandemic show you how to get things right.

 The Japanese region of Okinawa took things one step further.
 They offer a comprehensive ‘experience Okinawa from home’ guide.

-You can experience the island through videos, images, reading, movies and activities that you can try at home.
+You can experience the island through videos, images, reading materials, movies and activities that you can try at home.

 4. Start at home